 Those retro accessories are gone now but white-water thrill seekers instead get a souvenir rain poncho needed to see this wet’n’wild experience.

 You’ll never forget the rush and gush of six million cubic feet of water again.
-It’s one of the most memorable things to do in Niagara Falls.
+It’s by far one of the most memorable things to do in Niagara Falls.

 The Skylon Tower is a retro tower constructed in the swinging sixties that still has a fun vintage feel to it as sightseers take a ride on the iconic elevator that now looks more like a Minions character.